BuiltonDev/javascript-sdk/COVERAGE.md

 The second parameter of the methods is a callback.
 - **callback {Function(err, res, raw)}**: Will be invoked after the data has been retrieved.
 The first argument is the error.
 It will be `null` if the method didn't trigger any error.
 The second argument contains the return value.
+The third argument contains the raw [`fetch`](https://fetch.spec.whatwg.org/) response from the query.

 ## Other methods